samuelgould/fantasy-congress-2018-react/README.md

 The app's landing page is the traditional log in page with the original Fantasy Congress 2018 Logo.
 Users can easily create an account through the Registration Page or if they already have one, quickly log in and be taken to the Landing Page.

 The Landing Page has three main components, the Header that contains the logo thumbnail and log out button, and then the Candidates and Team Page components that divide the body of the app in half.
 The Candidates page has all of the candidates running for congress as well as a Search Bar and hidden Filter features that are only revealed if the user chooses.
 The Team Page has all of the slots a user needs to fill on their roster as well as an active tracker on the amount of their budget they have remaining.

-Once the team is full and within the budget constraint, a submit button will appear and the user can lock in their team.
+Individual candidates can also be selected for a candidate view that gives more information about that candidate.

 ## Technology Stack